-The Framework states that both registry operators and registrars would be required to provide such access.
+Summary of Framework Response: The Framework states that both registry operators and registrars would be required to provide such access.
 However, it also notes that some comments from the community have proposed that registrars, but not registry operators, should be required to provide access, and ultimately suggests this would be a “possible” topic for discussion in “any relevant” PDP.

-The ALAC believes that both registry operators and registrars must be required to provide access to the non-public WHOIS data under their control.
+Comment: The ALAC believes that both registry operators and registrars must be required to provide access to the non-public WHOIS data that is under their respective control.
 In the new gTLDs, the Whois service is operated by the registry, not the registrars, so it would be illogical to place the responsibility solely on the registrars regardless of who collects the data.
 Any concerns about contractual privity or data subject safeguards can easily be dealt with contractually.
 While a future PDP should not be unduly constrained, the Framework should strongly favor, and make the case for, registry and registrar access.

-As further support for this, some have noted that the boundary between the two business categories has become blurred since the flawed vertical integration practice was allowed.

 5. What would be the overall process for authenticating legitimate users for access [to] non-public WHOIS date under a unified access model?

-The Framework largely leaves the process for authenticating users to the Authenticating Body, other than vaguely suggesting it “could include an application process for example.”
+Summary of Framework Response: The Framework largely leaves the process for authenticating users to the Authenticating Body, other than vaguely suggesting it “could include an application process for example.”

+Comment: Consistent with the ALAC’s previous comment above, this raises numerous concerns.
+There needs to be much more specificity in the proposal about who these Authenticating Bodies would be, what the criteria are for designing Eligible User Groups, what information is needed for authentication, how authentication will be performed, etc.

-Consistent with the ALAC’s previous comment above, there needs to be oversight and review of these processes, both at the time of creation and when in operation.
+Furthermore, there needs to be oversight and review of these processes, both at the time of creation and when in operation.
 The Framework needs to clarify what constitutes a sufficient “identification” by the accredited user’s legitimate purpose (e.g., whether it needs to contain a “balancing test” analysis).
 It should also clarify the role and responsibility of the registry operator or registrar in “evaluating” such identification (e.g., can the registry operator or registrar merely take the accredited user’s statement at face value, or can it conduct its own analysis of the legitimacy of the purpose and the specific request?)

 6. What scope of data would be available to authenticated users?

-The Framework states that the users would get “the level/scope of non-public WHOIS data consistent with the identified legitimate purpose … for each query.”
-(Should this say “legitimate interest” rather than “legitimate purpose”?)
+Summary of Framework Response: The Framework states that the users would get “the level/scope of non-public WHOIS data consistent with the identified legitimate purpose … for each query.”
+[NB: Should this be “legitimate interest” rather than “legitimate purpose”?]
 The document recognizes that there is also support for the view that full WHOIS data for the requested domain name should be returned to the authenticated user.
 In the end, the Framework takes the position that access to data would be on a query-by-query basis and that full records would not be returned “unless doing so would be supported by the legitimate interest provided by the authenticated user.”
 The report also says that ICANN will seek guidance from the EDPB whether there is a GDPR-compliant model that would allow for bulk access and for returning full WHOIS data by default to authenticated users.

-Overall, this is a reasonably balanced proposal, though very short on specifics.
+Comment: Overall, this is a reasonably balanced proposal, though very short (once again) on specifics.
 How, for example, will the level/scope of non-public WHOIS data for a particular legitimate purpose be determined?
 Will there be a “one size fits all” approach, or will there be a default that can be customized for each query?
 Whose judgment will be involved?
-This leaves a lot to future processes to develop...
+This leaves a lot to future processes to develop.